crsandoval/PEP-2020/week_2/README.md

 ### Set the `upstream` remote repo

-It’s a good idea to set the `upstream` remote repo to you local `master` branch in case you need to pull changes.
+It’s a good idea to set the `upstream` remote repo to your `master` branch in case you need to pull changes.
 To do this we’re going to click on “New Branch” in the Git pane.
 This will reveal a button to “Add Remote”.
 Click it.
 Enter `upstream` as the remote name and paste the URL